microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 :height: 200
 :name: Planetary Computer Explorer dataset selection
 ```

-If you're switching between datasets, you may be looking at an area of the world
-that isn't covered by the new dataset.
-Look for a notice to direct you to the
-valid extent.

 Datasets can also be opened in the Explorer directly from their
 [catalog][pc-catalog] page.
 These buttons will launch the Explorer at a